 - Provide for greater employment and training opportunities that can help to encourage residents to remain in the region and ensure their work readiness;

 - Foster a new social economy that encourages local involvement;

 - Provide for capacity building of local businesses for tendering and quoting practices and procedures; and

 - Ensure fairness and equity in regard to social enterprises such as disadvantaged firms, social firms, Indigenous businesses, volunteer organisations and disability firms that will generate employment and deliver other local social impacts.

-A standard set of questions under the criteria of benefit to the local region will appear in AlburyCity quotation and tender documents as follows:
+A standard set of questions under the criteria of benefit to the local region will appear in our quotation and tender documents are as follows:

 - Is your businesses head office located in the Albury-Wodonga Region?
 Please provide details?

 - Does your business have a permanent presence in the Albury-Wodonga region?
 Please provide details.

 - What percentage of labour and subcontractors will be sourced in the Albury-Wodonga region for this procurement activity?

 - What percentage of materials, plant and equipment will be sourced or manufactured in the Albury-Wodonga region for this procurement activity?